Variance reduction combining pre-experiment and in-experiment data: Method

-In practice, not all in-experiment covariates will satisfy the assumption required by CUPED, i.e., the assumption that the covariate means are equal across treatment and control groups.
-This is because the treatment may influence the outcome through certain in-experiment covariates.
-Therefore, it is crucial to identify which in-experiment covariates satisfy the assumption and can be safely used in our regression adjustment without introducing bias.
+In practice, not all post-treatment covariates will satisfy the assumption required by our method, namely mean equivalence across treatment and control groups.
+This is because the treatment may influence the outcome through a subset of these covariates.
+Therefore, it is crucial to identify which candidates can be safely used in the second-stage adjustment without introducing bias.